paulktham/tp/docs/UserGuide.md

 A1234567I,5, {12,61,43}, ]" is not in correct format!
 Please ensure that you only have 3 columns representing the ID, GPA and PREFERENCES.
 --------------------------------------------------------------------------------
 Process error!
-Please ensure file is formatted correctly before retrying.
+To re-upload a file, please restart the program by entering 'exit' followed by 'no' and ensure file is formatted correctly before retrying.
-You can continue to use the program.
+Otherwise, you can continue to use the program.
+Enter 'help' for available commands.
 --------------------------------------------------------------------------------
 ```
+Upon file upload failure, users can continue using the program without any data uploaded.
+To attempt to reload the data, enter `exit` to stop the program, and then restart it to try the upload again.

 For further support, please take a look at [Accepted File Format](#accepted-file-format).

 ### *Notes about the command format:*